ayubix/Checkers-game/README.md

-When the current player click on one of his pieces , all the available squares will highligh
+**When the current player clicks on a piece, all available squares for movement are highlighted**

 ![readme2](https://github.com/ayubix/Checkers-game/assets/86429159/3dbca1ae-23f5-4153-b0e0-2114bb0303cd)

-Any player in his turn can offer to his opponent a draw
+**During their turn, any player can offer a draw to their opponent, prompting a decision to accept or decline**

 ![image](https://github.com/ayubix/Checkers-game/assets/86429159/887defbf-3d83-4b29-aef5-5c693ecfe477)

-King can go to any of his diagonals
+**A king can move any number of squares along its diagonals**

 ![image](https://github.com/ayubix/Checkers-game/assets/86429159/cee4081b-1476-4f67-8b5b-32cefe1f451a)

-After one of the players captured all of his opponent's pieces , or player can not make any valid move in his turn  the game end
+**The game ends when a player either captures all of their opponent's pieces, has no valid moves left, or resigns**

 ![image](https://github.com/ayubix/Checkers-game/assets/86429159/9a3ec4fc-964d-46f5-af51-2ade6f3f28f6)